Cornutum/tcases/Tcases-Guide.md

 }
 ```

+### Troubleshooting FAQs ###

+Something going wrong?
+See the [Troubleshooting FAQs](./Troubleshooting-FAQs.md#troubleshooting-faqs) for assistance.

 ## Modeling The Input Space ##

 Tcases creates test definitions based on a _system input definition_ that you create.
 But how do you do that?
 That's what this
 section aims to explain.

-A _system input definition_ is a document that models the "input space" of the system-under-test (SUT).
+A system input definition is a document that models the "input space" of the system-under-test (SUT).
 We say it "models"
 system inputs because it doesn't literally itemize all possible input values.
 Instead, a system input definition lists all the
 important aspects of system inputs that affect system results.
 Think of this as describing the "dimensions of variation" in the
 "input space" of your system.
 Some dimensions of variation are obvious.
 If you are testing the `add` function, you know there